rcpaffenroth/paffenroth-student-research/README.md

 <img src="images/mb_cca.png" height="175" align="right"/>

 My research utilizes the reusable holdout method to perform Deep Adversarial CCA on small datasets.
 The reusable holdout is a method of estimating the distribution of a dataset without requiring a large amount of data.
-The combination of reusable holdout with Deep Adversarial CCA lends itself to generating synthetic data which adheres to the data's true distribution without requiring researchers to gather a large and potentially expensive dataset.
+The combination of reusable holdout with Deep Adversarial CCA lends itself to generating synthetic data.
+In particular, this data will adhere to the data's true distribution without requiring researchers to gather a large and potentially expensive dataset.

 ### Education
 B.S.
 University of New Hampshire, Mathematics, 2019